Andrewodwyer/City-Events-Blog/README.md

 - The Navbar contains 6 links when the user is not signed in and 5 links when they are
   - All Events
-  - Calander
+  - Calendar
   - Create an event
   - My events
-  - Register, This button is not visable when logged in
+  - Register, This button is not visible when logged in
   - Login / login changes to logout when the user is logged in

 There are the main option in the app and the most relevant to any user, whether they are a registered or non-registered user.